Farm anger adds to India's economic worries

 Price is the unique spur to these protests in Asia's third-largest economy, a change from opposition largely focused on global trade policies and driven by local leaders to tap the weighty farm vote.

-Farmers in the cotton-growing district of Jalgaon, for example, want the government to pay 6,000 rupees ($112.8) for 100 kg of cotton, nearly double the support price of 3,300 rupees.
+Farmers in the cotton-growing district of Jalgaon, for example, want the government to pay 6,000 rupees (73 pounds) for 100 kg of cotton, nearly double the support price of 3,300 rupees.

 "Support prices do not reflect the rise in production costs," said Raju Shetty, a farmers' leader and member of parliament.